zwimer/Mutable-Client-Buffer/README.md

 ## Requirements

 This module requires znc 1.6.4.
-To build the [documentation](#documentation) for this module, Doxygen 1.8.3 is required.
+Documentation is provided, however if you wish to build the [documentation](#documentation) for this module for yourself, Doxygen 1.8.3 is required.
 For installation, it is _strongly recommended_ you have znc-buildmod unless you wish to compile and link this manually.

 ## Installation Instructions

 First clone this repository
-Then git clone this repository
 ```bash
 git clone https://github.com/zwimer/znc-selfmsg
 ```